 Predicting future costs of healthcare

 Enrolling in a level-funded health plan answers all three questions at the same time.
 LFPs require employers to make monthly premium payments in the same way standard plans call for businesses to fund health insurance coverage.
 The main difference is the potential savings loaded into both the front end and the back end of an LFP.
-If the employees and dependents enrolling in coverage receive favorable underwriting, then an LFP can offer up to a 40% savings on monthly premiums compared to a standard fully insured plan.
-On the back end of things, if your company does not spend all of the money for claims associated within the monthly premium, an LFP returns part of the excess cash as a refund.
+If the employees and dependents enrolling in coverage receive favorable underwriting, then an LFP can offer up to a 50% savings on monthly premiums compared to a standard fully insured plan.
+On the back end of things, if your company does not spend all of the money for claims associated within the monthly premium, an LFP can return part of the excess cash as a refund.

 What Companies Can Use an LFP?